arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Immutability is the practice of setting values once, at the moment of their creation, and never changing them.
 How immutability can help writing safer code?
 * Pro and cons of mutable and unmutable values.
 * What's the Object-Relational impedence mismatch?
+* What's the difference between design, architecture, functionality and aesthetic?
+Discuss

 ####[[↑]](#toc) <a name='patterns'>Questions about Patterns:</a>